dask/dask/docs/source/scheduler-choice.rst

 -----------------------------------------

 It is also reasonable to use the `distributed scheduler`_ on a single machine.
-The algorithms, reporting, and diagnostics in this scheduler are more effective in some cases.
+This is often recommended over the multiprocessing scheduler for the following
+reasons:

+1. The multiprocessing scheduler brings intermediate values back to the main process before sending them out again for new tasks.
+For embarrassingly parallel workloads (such as are common in dask.bag_ this is rarely a problem because repeated tasks are fused together and outputs are typically small (for example counts or a sum, or filenames to which we have written results).
+However for more complex workloads this can be troublesome.
+The distributed scheduler is sophisticated enough to track which data is in which process and so can avoid costly interprocess communication.
+2. The distributed scheduler supports a set of rich real-time diagnostics which can help provide feedback and diagnose performance issues.
+3. The distributed scheduler supports a larger API, including asynchronous operations and computing in the background.

 You can create a local "cluster" and use this scheduler by default by creating a ``dask.distributed.Client`` with no arguments.

 .. code-block:: python

-   from dask.distributed import Client client = Client(set_as_default=True)
+   from dask.distributed import Client client = Client()

+You may prefer to use the multiprocessing scheduler over the distributed scheduler if the following hold:

+1. Your computations don't involve complex graphs that share data to multiple tasks
+2. You want to avoid depending on Tornado, the technology that backs the distributed scheduler

 .. _`distributed scheduler`: https://distributed.readthedocs.io/en/latest/